neurolabusc/crnl/docs/source/elecro/index.rst

 Links
 -------------------------------------------

- -  `EDFbrowser <http://www.teuniz.net/edfbrowser/>`_  is an elegant free tool for viewing EDF, EDF+ and BDF format electrophysiological data.
+ - `EDFbrowser <https://www.teuniz.net/edfbrowser/>`_  is an elegant free tool for viewing EDF, EDF+ and BDF format electrophysiological data.
 It includes many powerful features, and is much more powerful than ELEcro.
 Further, the current version of ELEcro assumes your EDF data is pretty simple (like generated with TMSi hardware), whereas EDFbrowser can read much more complicated data (for example, with annotation or with channels that have different sampling rates).
- - Some code is based on Michael Vinther’s  `EEG Analyzer <http://logicnet.dk/reports/>`_ .
+ - Some code is based on Michael Vinther’s `EEG Analyzer <https://logicnet.dk/reports/>`_ .
 His free software has many powerful features.
- - The Butterworth filter was adapted by  `Jean-Pierre Moreau <http://pagesperso-orange.fr/jean-pierre.moreau/pascal.html>`_
+ - The Butterworth filter was adapted by `Jean-Pierre Moreau <http://jean-pierre.moreau.pagesperso-orange.fr/pascal.html>`_
- -  `EMG recorder <http://src4.cas.sc.edu/CRNL/emg-recorder/>`_  is a simple tool for collecting EMG data that can subsequently by analyzed with ELEcro.
+ - :ref:`EMG recorder <my_emg_recorder>` is a simple tool for collecting EMG data that can subsequently by analyzed with ELEcro.
- - My  `Temporal Filters web page <http://www.mccauslandcenter.sc.edu/CRNL/tools/temporal>`_  is an interactive demonstration of the high pass, low pass and notch filters available in ELEcro.
+ - My :ref:`Temporal Filters web page <my_temporal>`  is an interactive demonstration of the high pass, low pass and notch filters available in ELEcro.
- - The Twente Medical Systems International `Mobi <http://www.tmsi.com/?id=5>`_ is the EMG system we use.
+ - The Twente Medical Systems International `Mobi <https://www.tmsi.com/?id=5>`_ is the EMG system we use.
 This battery powered unit is able to communicate wirelessly (using bluetooth) or it can simply record data to a standard SD flash memory card.
- -  `Temporal filtering <http://www.univie.ac.at/cga/courses/BE513/EMG/>`_  notes for electrophysiological data.
- - `Systematic study <http://www3.interscience.wiley.com/journal/122581502/abstract?CRETRY=1&amp;SRETRY=0>`_ of the use of low-pass filters for EMG recording.
- - Here are details for the  `European Data Format <http://www.edfplus.info/specs/index.html>`_  (EDF and EDF+).
+ - Here are details for the `European Data Format <https://www.edfplus.info/specs/index.html>`_  (EDF and EDF+).
- - The open source  `EEGLAB <http://sccn.ucsd.edu/eeglab/>`_  matlab scripts are popular for analyzing electrophysiological data.
+ - The open source `EEGLAB <https://sccn.ucsd.edu/eeglab/index.php>`_  matlab scripts are popular for analyzing electrophysiological data.